Tabytha01/ToDoList/README.md

 What you can do with it
 1. create/add a new task
 2. delete the task
+3. Update the task
-3. set the priority levels
+4. set the priority levels

 Tech I used
 1.HTML5